The best way to compress images for Websites

 It might sound like a lot, but trust me, once you get the hang of it, it'll become second nature.

-The biggest culprits behind slow websites are often images that are simply too big.
-We need to resize them and compress them.
+The biggest culprits behind slow websites are often images that are simply way too big.
+This is often because people will upload high resolution files that took AMAZING, maybe even from brand photoshoots — but we need to resize them and compress them.
 Think of your website like a recipe.
 You need all the right ingredients in the right proportions for it to turn out perfectly.
 Images are a key ingredient, but if they're too large, they throw off the whole balance, making the site load slowly.
 We're optimizing them to get that perfect blend of visual appeal and performance.
+Google doesn’t like when websites are loaded with massive images and we want Google to love our website if we hope to get found.

 General Guidelines: